Sure! Here are some advanced-level Laravel quiz questions with answers:

 What is the difference between

-helper functions in Laravel?- Answer: The
+tapandwithhelper functions in Laravel?- Answer: The

-function is similar but is used to retrieve a value only after passing it through a closure for further processing.
+tapfunction allows you to call a given closure with a given value and then return the value, facilitating method chaining.
+Thewithfunction is similar but is used to retrieve a value only after passing it through a closure for further processing.

 - Answer: The